 What are managed services?

-In comparison to outsourcing, managed services offers a more holistic approach to supporting a company’s business needs.
-A managed services outsourcing model offers a comprehensive range of services within one or several areas, such as IT or ERP.
+In comparison to outsourcing, managed services take a more holistic approach to supporting a company’s business needs.
+A managed services provider offers a comprehensive range of services within one or several areas, such as IT or ERP.
 Instead of supporting a few business processes, a managed services provider provides end-to-end operational support and enhancements for a seamless end-user experience.

 What are the top reasons to work with a managed services provider?